 You may feel anxiety about risky investments and loans made by banks, but you need not worry.
 Checking and savings accounts up to $250,000 in banks are protected by the Federal Deposit Insurance Corporation (FDIC).
 Deposits in credit unions up to $250,000 are protected by the National Credit Union Administration (NCUA).

-While banks do perform a number of essential services for their customers, it is of course because of the fact that they too benefit from the relationship.
-Perhaps one of the most interesting business models you will find, banking is one industry that relies on the income and earnings of others to be able to keep their operation going.
+While banks do perform essential services for their customers, it is because they too benefit from the relationship.
+Perhaps one of the most interesting business models you will find, banking relies on the income and earnings of others to be able to keep their operation going.
 After all, a bank is only a bank if it has other people’s money to work with.